EduANeves/LabSeq/README.md

 I used the Eclipse environment  with quarkus.

-Execute ".\mvnw compile quarkus:dev" in eclipe terminal
+Execute ".\mvnw compile quarkus:dev" in eclipse terminal

 Go to "localhost:8080" and execute the programme